-AASB 1004.62 8.
-Disclosure is required of the fair value of goods and services received free of charge, or for nominal consideration, during the financial year.
+8. Disclosure is required of the fair value of goods and services received free of charge, or for nominal consideration, during the financial year.

 Commentary on grants and other contributions revenue AASB 1004.60(a)-(d) 9.
 Entities must separately disclose the amounts, nature and related period of contributions: recognised as income during the reporting period in respect of which expenditure in a manner specified by a transferor contributor had yet to be made as at the reporting date, details of those contributions and the conditions attaching to them; recognised as income during the reporting period that were provided specifically for the provision of goods or services over a future period; and recognised as income during the reporting period that were obtained in respect of a future rating or taxing period identified by the local government, GGS or whole of government for the purpose of establishing a rate or tax.
-AASB 1004.60(e) Entities must disclose amounts and nature of contributions recognised in a prior reporting period that were obtained in respect of the current reporting period.

-(g) Acceptance by the Crown Entity of employee benefits and other liabilities The following liabilities and / or expenses have been assumed by the Crown Entity or other government entities:
+AASB 1004.60(e) Entities must disclose amounts and nature of contributions recognised in a prior reporting period that were obtained in respect of the current reporting period. (g) Acceptance by the Crown Entity of employee benefits and other liabilities The following liabilities and / or expenses have been assumed by the Crown Entity or other government entities: 2018 2017 \$'000 \$'000

-2018 2017

-\$'000 \$'000

-Treasury Mandates

-AASB 1004.39, 63(b)

-NSWTC15-09 Superannuation - defined benefit

-AASB 1004.39, 63(b) Long service leave provision

-AASB 1004.18(b) Borrowings

-AASB 101.97 [Other major categories]
+Treasury Mandates AASB 1004.39, 63(b) NSWTC15-09 Superannuation - defined benefit AASB 1004.39, 63(b) Long service leave provision AASB 1004.18(b) Borrowings AASB 101.97 [Other major categories]

-entary on acceptance by the Crown Entity of empl r liabilities oyee benefits and AASB 1004.39 On initial incurrence of the liability, the entity should recognise a liability and an expense.
-When the liability is assumed by the Crown Entity, the entity shall recognise an income equivalent to the liability assumed.
-See also Note 2(a).
-NSWTC14-05 The defined contribution superannuation liability is the responsibility of each entity.
-It is not assumed by the Crown Entity.
-NSWTC17-07 The cost of payroll tax on employer superannuation contributions is met by the Crown Entity for certain entities where the Crown Entity meets the employer superannuation contributions.
-Treasury Mandates (h) Other Income 2018 \$'000 2017 \$'000 AASB 1004.16, 18(b) Forgiveness of liabilities Fee income AASB 101.97, 98 [Specify other major categories] Recog gnition and Measurement AASB 117.49, 50 on a s income from operating leases where the entity is a le traight-line basis over the lease term.
-The respective lessor entity in the Statement of Financial Position ba leased assets a are included Comn nentary on Other Income AASB 1004.16 AASB 101.97, 98 Treasury Mandates Separate disclosure is to be made of major categories of other revenue, including forgiveness of liabilities and fee income (refer Note 2(g) above).
+Commentary on acceptance by the Crown Entity of emplo other liabilities oyee benefits and AASB 1004.39 On initial incurrence of the liability, the entity should recog expense.
+When the liability is assumed by the Crown Ent recognise an income equivalent to the liability assumed. ity, the entity sl nall NSWTC14-05 2.
+The defined contribution superannuation liability is the resentity.
+It is not assumed by the Crown Entity. ponsibility of ea ach NSWTC17-07 The cost of payroll tax on employer superannuation contri Crown Entity for certain entities where the Crown Entity m superannuation contributions. butions is met eets the emplo by the lyer $\mathbf{N}$ Treasury Mandates (h) Other Income 2018 \$'000 2017 \$'000 AASB 1004.16, 18(b) Forgiveness of liabilities Fee income AASB 101.97, 98 [Specify other major categories] Recognition and Measurement AASB 117.49, 50 Lease income from operating leases where the entity is a lease on a straight-line basis over the lease term.
+The respective by the lessor entity in the Statement of Financial Position ba leased assets a are included Commentary on Other Income AASB 1004.16 AASB 101.97, 98 Treasury Mandates Separate disclosure is to be made of major categorial including forgiveness of liabilities and fee income (refer